 - 1. If possible, address your grievances to your instructor at the first opportunity.
 Instructors maintain an "open door policy" whenever they are not actively involved in instruction and will provide you with their e-mail and cell phone numbers to contact them at other times. - 2.
-If your instructor does not resolve your grievance, or if your grievance is against your instructor, you should fill out a grievance form and submit it to the AFPD Admissions Office. - 3.
+If your instructor does not resolve your grievance, or if your grievance is against your instructor, you should fill out a grievance form and submit it to the AFPD Admissions Office.
 The Admissions Office will route your grievance to the appropriate representative.
+If you are an NA student, this will be the program director for your campus.
 For all other programs, this will be the Chief Operating Officer of AFPD. - a.
-WRITTEN COMPLAINTS: If this action does not resolve the matter to the satisfaction of the student, he/she may submit a written complaint to the main campus: A student or any member of the public may file a complaint about this institution with the Bureau for Private Post Secondary Education by calling, Bureau for Private Postsecondary Education 1747 N. Market Blvd.
-Ste 225
+WRITTEN COMPLAINTS: If this action does not resolve the matter to the satisfaction of the student, he/she may submit a written complaint to the main campus: